 Hedge trimmers are a must have for any true landscaper who wants to keep their entire lawn cleanly cut.
-Trimmers work perfectly for the bushes, trees and shrubs that surround your home.
-You can use a hedge trimmer to give them that uniquely beautiful visual appeal that they don’t naturally possess.
+Trimmers work perfectly for bushes, trees and shrubs that surround your home.
+You can use a hedge trimmer to give them a uniquely beautiful visual appeal that they don’t naturally possess.

 Over time, your hedge trimmers are going to accumulate residue from the plants that they are cutting.
 This is true for manual, electrical and gas trimmers alike.
 When they cut through these plants they get sap, dirt and another plant residue on the blades.
 This can cause the blades to seize up and not operate effectively.
 In the case of manual trimmers, the residue can keep the blades from cutting effectively by covering the sharp edges.

 To ensure that you are keeping your hedge trimmers in peak performance, you want to care for them properly throughout their lifetime.
 Neglecting to clean your trimmers can cause efficiency to decrease and rust to form.
 It can even cause you to spread potentially harmful bacteria from one plant to the other.

 Some plants harbor bacteria in or on them and just like a sickness that can transfer from human to human, the same can happen with your plants.
 Plant diseases can ruin your yard and make it appear unsightly.
 They can also end up killing off some of your landscape over time.
 Don’t take the chance.
 Take action.